Get the Skills You Need for the 21st-Century Workplace

 “Learners seek personal and career skills at a higher rate than ever—and need quick access to credible courseware.”—GALLUP 2021

 This collection will help prepare future allied health professionals for practice across a diverse range of health care settings, whether they are learning how to draw blood, administer medications, or help deliver a baby.
-The videos include titles from trusted producers such as Medcom-Trainex, Elsevier, NEVCO, Center for Phlebotomy Education, InJoy Health Education, Classroom Productions, and others.
+The videos include titles from trusted producers such as Elsevier, NEVCO, Center for Phlebotomy Education, InJoy Health Education, Classroom Productions, and others.

 All programs are segmented into multiple pedagogical clips, convenient for intermittent use during classroom lectures or as assigned classwork.